-Traditional Ecological Knowledge (TEK) may be similarly privileged or otherwise controlled or regulated by gender, age, and other cultural constraints within a Tribe and, more recently, may be protected under intellectual property rights.
-The western definition of TEK is “a cumulative body of knowledge, practice and belief evolving by adaptive processes and handed down through generations by cultural transmission, about the relationship of living beings (including humans) with one another and with their environment.”
+Indigenous Knowledge (IK) may be similarly privileged or otherwise controlled or regulated by gender, age and other cultural constraints within a tribe and, more recently, may be protected under intellectual property rights.
+The western definition of IK is “a cumulative body of knowledge, practice and belief evolving by adaptive processes and handed down through generations by cultural transmission, about the relationship of living beings (including humans) with one another and with their environment.”
 Indigenous ways of knowing about the environment differ fundamentally from those of most western or industrialized societies.
 The western paradigm places humans at the top of a hierarchy of nature, implying that humans are separate from the environment.
-This leads to the treatment of other living things as resources to be used to meet human needs, wants, and desires.
-Often the indigenous paradigm posits humans as an inseparable part of the environment, with responsibility to steward the environment for future generations.
+This leads to the treatment of other living things as resources to be used to meet human needs, wants and desires.
+Often, the indigenous paradigm posits humans as an inseparable part of the environment, with responsibility to steward the environment for future generations.

-Each Tribe is unique, influenced by its local environment, as is its TEK.
-NOAA’s scientific and resource management responsibilities can be greatly enriched through the incorporation of TEK.
-It may take NOAA scientists years to validate what local indigenous peoples know about their environment.
-TEK can be shared through the consultation process, as well as through less formal collaboration.
-These interactions can help NOAA staff identify tribal individuals who hold TEK, as well as the opportunities to ask whether and how TEK may be shared.
+Each tribe is unique, influenced by its local environment, as is its IK.
+NOAA’s scientific and resource management responsibilities can be greatly enriched through the incorporation of IK.
+It may take NOAA scientists years to validate through western science what local indigenous peoples already know about their environment.
+IK can be shared through the consultation process, as well as through less formal collaboration.
+These interactions can help NOAA staff identify tribal individuals who hold IK, as well as the opportunities to ask whether and how IK may be shared.

 Culturally sensitive information may sometimes be publicly available.
-However, respect for the nature of this information must be demonstrated when consulting with Tribes.
-It will not always be possible to know in advance what type of information is culturally sensitive, and Tribes will not necessarily be willing or able to speak of such information to NOAA representatives.
-While this poses challenges, awareness that there is likely to be culturally sensitive information, and respect for the privileged nature of this information, will help foster productive relationships with Tribes.
+However, respect for the nature of this information must be demonstrated when consulting with tribes.
+It will not always be possible to know in advance what type of information is culturally sensitive, and tribes will not necessarily be willing or able to speak of such information to NOAA representatives.
+While this poses challenges, awareness that there is likely to be culturally sensitive information, and respect for the sensitive nature of this information, will help foster trust and a productive relationship with tribes.
+NOAA representatives, however, must be cognizant of information disclosure requirements that may apply to culturally sensitive information shared by tribes with the federal government.
+NOAA representatives should inform tribes before the sharing of such information that, although NOAA will endeavor to comply with a tribe’s request that information be kept confidential, there may be applicable requirements that compel its release (examples include FOIA and litigation discovery).

+NOTE: For more information see “NOAA Guidance and Best Practices for Engaging and Including Indigenous Knowledge in Decision-Making”

-D. Section 106 of the National Historic Preservation Act
+C. Section 106 of the National Historic Preservation Act